dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 }
 ```

-So in the script above we are configuring the required sections `.text`, `.rodata`, `.data`, and `.bss` , for every section include all the symbols that start with the secion name (consider that `.bss` and `.bss.debug` are two different symbols, but we want them to be included in the same section.
+In the script above we are configuring the required sections `.text`, `.rodata`, `.data`, and `.bss` , for every section include all the symbols that start with the secion name (consider that `.bss` and `.bss.debug` are two different symbols, but we want them to be included in the same section.
 We also create two  extra symbols, that will be available to the kernel at runtime as variables, the content will be the start and address of the section.

 We also create another symbol to contain the kernel size, where `.` is the memory address when the script has reached that point, and `0xFFFFFFFF80000000` is the starting address as you can see at the beginning of `SECTIONS`.